gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 Preface
 -------

-Previously, we created a VM, in this step, we will delete it so that we can reuse its resources.
+Previously, in Step 7: The first VM, we created a VM, in this step, we will delete it so that we can reuse its resources.

 Start
 -----